 Most patients go home 5-7 days after surgery.
 You will be reviewed by the physiotherapist to determine suitability for discharge.
 You must also be able to eat, drink and go to the bathroom prior to discharge.
+Each person varies, but it may take weeks for it to feel normal.
 The pain should be easily controlled with tablet pain killers.
 You should discuss with your surgeon when to resume any blood thinning medications which have been stopped for the surgery.
-In some cases, it is necessary to have some rehabilitation before going home.
-This will be organised during your hospital stay.

 You should continue with regular gentle exercise on discharge as well as any exercises given to you by the physiotherapist.
-You should avoid activities such as heavy lifting, moving objects, bending or twisting, prolonged sitting or standing.
+You should avoid activities such as heavy lifting, moving objects or bending/twisting the neck.
 You should not swim for 3 weeks after surgery.

-You may drive when you are no longer taking narcotic pain pills and can turn your head adequately to check your blind spots.
+You may drive when you are no longer taking narcotic pain pills and can turn your head to adequately check your blind spots.
 Limit driving to short trips and slowly increase your driving time.
 You may need to make plans to be off 2-6 weeks depending on the work you do.
 Heavy lifting may not be allowed for 12 weeks.